 Lastly, take notes.
 Snap a few pictures.
 Bring a notebook and pen with you and write down your impressions of the school -- the good and the bad.
 Write down any unanswered questions you have.
 If you don't, it's easy to forget what things you saw where, especially if you're visiting more than one school.

 Think of a college visit as a chance to interview each school.
 You want to know the positives and negatives, and the more information you can gather, the better.
-For more information on college visits and preparing for college, take a look at the links on the next page.
+For more information on college visits and preparing for college, take a look at the links below.

 - CollegeBoard.
 "College Visits."
 CollegeBoard.com.
 (Dec.
 30, 2009)http://www.collegeboard.com/student/csearch/college-visits/index.html